damiannolan/angular-2-spa/README.md

 The repository containing the back-end RESTful API can be found [HERE](https://github.com/damiannolan/typescript-api).

 To get up and running with the back-end please follow the installation steps in the repostiory linked above.
-The documentation for this project will be stored in this repository under the directory named - design.
+The documentation for this project encompassing both front-end and back-end will be stored in this repository under the directory named - design.
+This project should be considered as a prototype and an experiment in getting to grips with technologies such as NodeJS, Angular, Typescript and various other libraries.

 ## Prerequisites

 - [Angular CLI](https://cli.angular.io/)

+## Quickstart

     npm install -g @angular/cli

-## Quickstart

     npm install

     ng serve

+## Design

+A document containing a detailed insight into the design decisions made with the project can be found in the design directory of this respository or by clicking the link below.